Keenan Wynn

 Francis Xavier Aloysius James Jeremiah Keenan Wynn (July 27, 1916 – October 14, 1986) was an American character actor.
-His expressive face was his stock-in-trade; and though he rarely carried the lead role, he had prominent billing in most of his film and television roles.
+His expressive face was his stock-in-trade; though he rarely carried the lead role, he had prominent billing in most of his film and television roles.

 Early life

 Wynn was born on July 27, 1916, in New York City, the son of vaudeville comedian Ed Wynn and his wife, the former Hilda Keenan.
 He took his stage name from his maternal grandfather, Frank Keenan, one of the first Broadway actors to star in Hollywood.
 His father was Jewish and his mother was of Irish Catholic background.
 Ed Wynn encouraged his son to become an actor, and to join The Lambs Club, which he did in 1937.

 Career

 Theatre and radio

 Wynn began his career as a stage actor.
 He appeared in several plays on Broadway, including Remember the Day (1935), Black Widow (1936), Hitch Your Wagon (1937), The Star Wagon (1938), One for the Money (1939), Two for the Show (1940), and The More the Merrier (1941).

 Wynn starred in the radio show The Amazing Mr. Smith on Mutual Broadcasting System April 7 – June 30, 1941.
 He played the title role, "a carefree young man who runs into trouble galore and becomes an involuntary detective".